Annual reporting and renewal

 2. AEC Final report

-When your project expires or is discontinued, a Final Report is required to be submitted for review by the AEC (Code 2.2.39).
+When your project expires or is discontinued, a Final Report is required to be submitted in IRMA for review by the AEC.
 This is an opportunity to detail any scientific achievements associated with the project, as well as any variation from anticipated animal numbers.
 Researchers must also explain any animal welfare concerns encountered during the project and what lessons may have been learned.

 3. Annual Government Statistic report

 This report is submitted each calendar year.
-A form is circulated in December of each year for reporting on animal numbers used.
-This is a requirement for all investigators that have used animals during the year and applies to ongoing and completed projects completed within NSW, interstate or overseas.
+The chief investigator will receive an e-mail asking them to log into IRMA and complete the relevant details regarding the number of animals used for the 12 month period ending on the 31st of December This is a requirement for all investigators that have used animals during the year and applies to ongoing and completed projects completed within NSW, interstate or overseas.

 This is a legislative government requirement for all registered institutions.
 In NSW, institutional annual reports are required to be provided to the Department of Primary Industries.